 Excellence is part of our DNA.
 From the beginning, we’ve been saying, “If it’s Christian, it ought to be better.”
 From academics to athletics to the way we train students to be champions in every area of life, excellence is more than a buzzword — it’s our standard.

 Mentorship means that our students are not statistics — they’re family.
-And earning a Liberty degree means not only getting an academically rigorous education, but also sitting under experienced professionals who care about their students and personally mentor them.
+And earning a Liberty degree means not only getting an academically rigorous education, but also sitting under experienced professionals who care about their students and who personally mentor them.
 Liberty students learn to lead under leaders who build them up and send them out, equipping them to live life after graduation with wisdom and grace.

 Our commitment to a biblical worldview is not lip service but the foundation of our identity as a Christian university.
 And though we are evangelical in both tradition and method, we celebrate the commonalities shared by all Christians — they are what unify us and equip us to celebrate our diversity as individuals.